livingsocial/keyspace/README.md

 CouchDB, MongoDB, and many others.
 If there's a key/value store you would like to persist to, Moneta probably supports it.

-Cryptogarphy in Keyspace is handled by [RbNaCl][rbnacl], a Ruby wrapper to the [Networking and Cryptography][nacl] library by Daniel J. Bernstein.
+Cryptography in Keyspace is handled by [RbNaCl][rbnacl], a Ruby wrapper to the [Networking and Cryptography][nacl] library by Daniel J. Bernstein.

 [capabilities]: http://en.wikipedia.org/wiki/Capability-based_security